 This is a representation of the graph convolutional filters used in graph signal processing (GSP)~\cite{gsp_graphfilters,ortega_gsp}.
 Observe that \eqref{eqn_GSP_filter_outputs} and \eqref{eqn_DTSP_filter_outputs} are similar but represent different operations.
 In \eqref{eqn_GSP_filter_outputs} $\bbx$ is a vector and $\bbS^k$ a matrix power.
-In \eqref{eqn_DTSP_filter_outputs} $\bbx$ is a sequence and $S^k$ is the composition of the shift operator $S$.
-Their similarity arises from their common use of the algebra of polynomials.
-Their differences are because they use different vector spaces $\ccalM$ and different homomorphism functions $\rho$. \end{example}
+In \eqref{eqn_DTSP_filter_outputs} $\bbx$ is a sequence and $S^k$ is the composition of the time shift operator $S$.
+Their similarity arises from the common use of the algebra of polynomials.
+Their differences are because we use different vector spaces $\ccalM$ and different homomorphisms $\rho$. \end{example}